patau23/disser-mtcnn/README.md

 - This script is provided for demonstration purposes and should not be relied upon for real-world applications without proper testing and validation.
 - The eye detection model (`facial_drunk.keras`) used in this script should be trained separately using appropriate data and methodologies.
+- To use the optional SVM classifier you must supply a trained model saved as `drunk_svm.joblib`.
+The repository does not include one by default.

+### Training your own SVM model

+1. Collect a dataset of face images divided into two folders: `sober/` and `drunk/`.
+2. Run `python train_svm.py <path_to_dataset>` to train a linear SVM on the images.
+3. The script detects faces with MTCNN, normalizes them to 96×96 pixels and saves the model to `drunk_svm.joblib`.
+4. Place the resulting file next to `drunk_detection_svm_mlp.py` to enable the SVM mode.

+### Training your own MLP model

+1. Use the same folder structure with `sober/` and `drunk/` images.
+2. Run `python train_mlp.py <path_to_dataset>` to train a small neural network on the images.
+3. The script detects faces with MTCNN, normalizes them to 96×96 pixels and saves the model to `facial_drunk.keras`.
+4. Put the resulting file next to `drunk_detection_svm_mlp.py` to enable the MLP mode.

 ## Dependencies